alanschay/kanban-challenge/README.md

 Frankly, I think I'm going to go back in and try to refactor this into something less... disgusting to try and earn some brownie points.

 I hope that this work is acceptable, look forward to the opportunity to speak in the future.

+UPDATE: I've implemented all of the optional requirements besides the automated task creation.